Washington Broad Form Insurance is Drivers License Insurance

 A Broad Form Personal Auto Policy may be the right type of coverage for you if:

 - You do not own a vehicle yet want to be insured.

 - You borrow vehicles frequently and want to be certain you are covered.

 - You own multiple cars, and no one else ever drives them.

 - You need an SR22 but do not own a vehicle.

 - You need an SR22 but don’t want to tell your preferred insurance company.

-Small Print: This is just a summary of broad form named operator coverage.
-For a complete detail of all policy terms, conditions, coverages, and exclusions, please speak to a licensed insurance agent and refer to your policy and the broad form named operator endorsement.
+Small Print: This is just a summary of the broad form named operator coverage.
+For complete details of all policy terms, conditions, coverages, and exclusions, please speak to a licensed insurance agent and refer to your policy and the broad form named operator endorsement.